Agent-Hellboy/gunicorn-prometheus-exporter/docs/index.md

 ### *The Problem We Solved*

-Traditional Prometheus exporters for Gunicorn face several limitations:
+## What Makes This Different

+### *The Problem We Solved*

+Monitoring Gunicorn applications with Prometheus has traditionally been challenging:

+- **No built-in Prometheus support** - Gunicorn doesn't provide native metrics
+- **Indirect solutions only** - existing approaches require statsd-exporter or manual implementation
-- **File-based multiprocess metrics** create race conditions and performance bottlenecks
+- **File-based multiprocess metrics** create race conditions and performance bottlenecks when manually implemented
-- **No master process signal tracking** - critical for understanding server behavior
+- **No master process signal tracking** - critical for understanding server behavior and worker restarts
-- **Limited worker type support** - only basic sync workers
+- **Limited worker type support** - most solutions only work with basic sync workers
 - **Complex configuration** - requires extensive setup and maintenance
 - **No fallback mechanism** - fails completely when storage is unavailable